INSaFLU/insaflu_docs/docs/data_analysis.rst

 *Description*

 This module uses quality processed reads obtained through Trimmomatic analysis and performs a draft de novo assembly using SPAdes.
-The assemblies are subsequently screened (using abricate) against a gene sequence database that allows the discrimination of the influenza types A and B, all currently defined influenza A subtypes (18 hemagglutinin subtypes and 11 neuraminidase sub-types) and the two influenza B lineages (Yamagata and Victoria).
-The detection of type and subtype/lineage is automatically provided upon reads upload (i.e., no user intervention is needed).
+The assemblies are subsequently screened (using ABRIcate) against two INSaFLU in house sequence markers databases:

+i) "influenza_typing", which drives the discrimination of the influenza types A and B, all currently defined influenza A subtypes (18 hemagglutinin subtypes and 11 neuraminidase sub-types) and the two influenza B lineages (Yamagata and Victoria).

+ii) "influenza_assign_segments2contigs", which allows the automatic assignment of the assembled contigs to both the corresponding viral segments and to a related reference influenza virus.

+The generated outputs (i.e., draft assemblies, the identified type and subtype/lineage and a table linking contigs to segments/refernces) are automatically provided upon reads upload (i.e., no user intervention is needed).
 INSaFLU flags samples as "putative mixed infections" if more than one type, HA or NA subtype or lineage is detected.
 In addition, specific alerts are generated if an incomplete type/subtype is assigned.

 *Software version/settings*